UWPCE-PythonCert/PythonCertDevel/_sources/supplemental/HowToRunAPythonFile.rst.txt

        ./the_file.py

 3) On Windows, the `.py` extensions can be associated with the python interpreter, so it can be run directly.
-This is clunkier than the \*nix "shebang line" approach, so don't recommend it -- but it is an option.
+This is clunkier than the \*nix "shebang line" approach, so I don't recommend it -- but it is an option.

 4) run ``ipython``, and run it from within iPython with the ``run`` command